 A porous tarmacadam surface is a hard flooring that allows water and liquids to pass through.
 This is a great surfacing option for tennis courts in schools, universities, sports clubs and homes, as they can be used year-round.

-If you're looking how to build a tarmac court, the basic steps are as follows:
+If you're looking at how to build a tarmac court, the basic steps are as follows:

-A common build-up of a tarmacadam courts include a 50mm base layer of tarmacadam made up of 20mm aggregates and 25mm tarmac wearing course made up of 6mm aggregates, this gives the sports facility a stable and level surface that is porous, durable and hard-wearing.
+A common build-up of a tarmacadam court includes a 50mm base layer of tarmacadam made up of 20mm aggregates and 25mm tarmac wearing course made up of 6mm aggregates, this gives the sports facility a stable and level surface that is porous, durable and hard-wearing.

 As nearby professional tennis court contractors, we can also carry out painting of tarmac services.
 Our tarmacadam painting company includes professionals who know exactly how to paint the flooring to make the colour coating last a long time.

-A full construction of a sport facility may exceed the budgets of many organisations within the UK however it's also possible to transform existing MUGAs and sports surfaces with a rip-up and replace and save the cost of groundworks.
+Full construction of a sports facility may exceed the budgets of many organisations within the UK however it's also possible to transform existing MUGAs and sports surfaces with a rip-up and replace and save the cost of groundworks.
 If you already have an existing flooring and would like a macadam all-weather surface it is possible to explore all the avenues to upgrade your court.

 There are a number of different services that we can carry out.
 If you would like to find out more about tarmac courts, please do not hesitate to contact us.
 We will get back to you right away with more information on porous macadam sports surfacing and the cost to install these surfaces.